kaiserwastaken/encryption/README.md

 ## Installation

-Clone the git repository to your PC and either edit and run main.py or implement the  class in your own code.
+Clone the git repository to your PC and either edit and run encryption.py or implement the  class in your own code.
+Make sure to install dependencies from requirements.txt
 # Examples

 U = Encryption()